 Not all agents are the same

 While many tech disrupters offering flat fees or “no-commissions” on real estate sales solves some of the problems, one major money problem remains.
 Despite the removal of commissions, real estate agents may still be receiving funds from a mortgage broker or lender in the form of a co-marketing agreement or “MSA”.
-This means they will still push a homebuyer to a specific lender, robbing them of the opportunity to shop for their mortgage.
+This means they will still push homebuyers (especially inexperienced buyers such as millennials) to a specific lender, robbing them of the opportunity to shop for their mortgage.

 How can this problem be solved?
 You simply need to find an ethical real estate agent who isn’t “hooked” on the money coming from one specific lender.
 Before you legally engage with any real estate agent, simply ask this question: “Do you receive money from any specific mortgage broker or lender?”